CenterForOpenScience/Policies-and-Procedures/index.md

 ##Paid Time Off (PTO)

-At the beginning of each year, COS employees receive credit for fifteen (15) days of "Paid Time Off" (PTO).
+At the beginning of each year, COS employees receive fifteen (15) days of “Paid Time Off” (PTO).
 Upon termination all unused PTO will be forfeited.
 PTO is not accrued and has no cash value.
 Staff must confirm PTO with a supervisor and indicate the time off on the COS Google shared calendar.
-Anyone who cannot work due to an illness or emergency should notify supervisors, the office manager, or the team by emailing the staff mailing list.
+Anyone who cannot work due to an illness or emergency should notify supervisors, the Office Manager, or the team by emailing cos-staff@lists.centerforopenscience.org.
 Any absence for two (2) consecutive days without proper notification will be considered a voluntary separation from COS.

 ##New Employee Orientation